|Address42nd & Dewey Ave Omaha, NE|

-In the 2019 academic year, the in-state tuition for enrolling in University of Nebraska Medical Center was $NaN.
+In the 2019 academic year, the in-state tuition for enrolling in the University of Nebraska Medical Center was $NaN.
 This number excludes room and board.
-The school does provide on-campus housing, which you may want to factor into your cost analysis when planning to attend University of Nebraska Medical Center.
+The school does provide on-campus housing, which you may want to factor into your cost analysis when planning to attend the University of Nebraska Medical Center.

 Cost is a crucial factor to consider when deciding what college to attend.
-At University of Nebraska Medical Center, the tuition for in-state residents is $NaN.
+At the University of Nebraska Medical Center, the tuition for in-state residents is $NaN.
 Combined with fees of $NaN, .

-Out-of-state residents can expect to pay more.
+Out-of-state students can expect to pay more.
 While the costs for room, board, and other expenses are the same, out-of-state tuition is significantly higher.
 Out-of-state students must pay $NaN in tuition.

-Student composition is an important deciding factor for most students applying to University of Nebraska Medical Center.
+Student composition is an important deciding factor for most students applying to the University of Nebraska Medical Center.

-University of Nebraska Medical Center has a good gender split, with 88% of undergraduates being female and 12% of undergraduates being male.
+The University of Nebraska Medical Center has a good gender split, with 88% of undergraduates being female and 12% of undergraduates being male.

-The student to faculty ratio at University of Nebraska Medical Center is 2:1.
+The student to faculty ratio at the University of Nebraska Medical Center is 2:1.
 This means that for every 2 there is one member of faculty at the school.